 In November 2016, the Company and Dialog entered into an alliance agreement for the manufacture, distribution and commercialization of products incorporating the Company's wire-free charging technology (See Note 4 - Commitments and Contingencies, Strategic Alliance Agreement).
 On November 7, 2016 and June 28, 2017, the Company and Dialog entered into securities purchase agreements under which Dialog acquired a total of 1,739,691 shares and received warrants to purchase up to 1,417,565 shares.
-As of March 31, 2020, a total of 654,013 of the warrants remain outstanding.
-As of March 31, 2020, Dialog owns approximately 4.6% of the Company's outstanding common shares and could potentially own approximately 6.2% of the Company's outstanding common shares if it exercised all of its warrants for common shares.
-The Company recorded \$0 and \$7,100 in royalty revenue pursuant to the Strategic Alliance Agreement for the three months ended March 31, 2020 and 2019, respectively.
-Additionally, the Company recorded \$40,625 and \$0 in contract services revenue performed for Dialog during the three months ended March 31, 2020 and 2019, respectively.
-The Company recorded \$39,544 and \$0 in cost of services revenue associated with the contract services performed for Dialog during the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2021, none of the warrants remain outstanding.
+As of March 31, 2021, Dialog owns approximately2.8% of the Company's outstanding common shares.
+The Company recorded \$0 and \$0 for the three months ended March 31, 2021 and 2020, respectively, in royalty revenue.
+Additionally, the Company recorded \$0 and \$40,625 in contract services revenue performed by Dialog during the three months ended March 31, 2021 and 2020.
+The Company recorded \$ and \$39,544 in cost of services revenue associated with contract services performed for Dialog during the three months ended March 31, 2021 and 2020, respectively.